therob3000/comicpress-manager/readme.txt

 Tags: comicpress, webcomics, management, admin, posts, plugin Requires at least: 2.5.1
 Tested up to: 2.5.1
-Stable tag: 0.9
+Stable tag: 0.9.5
 Donate link: http://claritycomic.com/comicpress-manager/#donate

 ComicPress Manager ties in with the ComicPress theme to make managing your WordPress-hosted Webcomic easy and fast.

 == Description ==

+(If you're upgrading from a version prior to 0.8, remove your original standalone comicpress_manager.php file, and to be safe, the original comicpress_manager folder, from wp-content/plugins/ before installing this newest version.)

 The ComicPress Manager plugin works in conjunction with an installation of [ComicPress](http://www.mindfaucet.com/comicpress/), the Webcomic theme for WordPress.
 ComicPress Manager is intended to reduce the amount of work required to administer a site running ComicPress.

-As of version 0.9, it allows you to:
+As of version 0.9.5, it allows you to:

 * Upload individual comic files or a Zip archive of comic files directly into your comics folder and generate posts for each comic as it's uploaded with the correct go-live date and time
   * To save a trip to the Edit Post page, you can use the Visual Editor right in ComicPress Manager to add styled text content to your post.